 Now if we change the assumption so that we can maximize the Roth, the numbers change dramatically.
 The analysis also gets a bit more complicated.
 Here's why.

 The 401k contribution limit is the same regardless of whether it is a traditional or Roth account.
-As a result, we will need to compare a Roth with a combination of traditional (up to the $17,500 contribution limit) and a taxable account (for the excess).
-Hopefully the math will help make this more clear.
+As a result, we will need to compare a Roth with a combination of traditional (up to the $22,500 contribution limit) and a taxable account (for the excess).
+Hopefully, the math will help make this clearer.

 The Roth analysis is simple.
 Now let's look at the traditional 401k equivalent